-Look around you at the countless throngs who do not know the old, old story of a Savior who gave up the joys of heaven to come to live and die here for the sins of us all souls in other lands who know not God.
-They have never heard the Gospel one time!
-Perhaps someone will leave the comfort of their native land to bring to them the Gospel.
+Look around you at the countless throngs who do not know the old, old story of a Savior who gave up the joys of heaven to come to live and die here for the sins of us all.

 Think of the family across the street who live in the lap of luxury, but are schooled only in the ways of the world.
 They must be taught the Gospel if they are ever to enjoy the pleasures of the city with streets of pure gold (Revelation 21:21).
 "Lord, bless the footsteps of those who are coming" to teach by word and example.